radar/rails/guides/source/getting_started.md

 end
 ```

-The `t.references` line creates an integer column called `article_id`, an index
+The `t.references` line creates does a few things:

-for it, and a foreign key constraint that points to the `id` column of the `articles`
-table.
+1. It adds a field called `article_id` to the comments table
+2. A [database index](https://www.essentialsql.com/what-is-a-database-index/) is added for that column.
+This will speed up retrieving comments for particular articles.
+3. The `null: false` option says that in no circumstance can this column be set to a `NULL` value.
+4. The `foreign_key: true` option says that this column is linked to the `articles` table, and that the column's values must be represented in the `articles` table, in the `id` column.
+There can be no comments without a related article to match.

 Go ahead and run the migration:

 ```bash
 $ bin/rails db:migrate